 I don't really have the money right now

 Don’t worry.
-I will still continue sending free mail-art resources in my monthly newsletter, as well as regular tips and tricks on my blog, so you won’t go unsupported.
+I will still continue sending free letter-writing resources and creativity tips and tricks in my newsletter, so you won’t go unsupported.
 You can always revisit this course at a later date if your circumstances change and you still want to take part.

-If you choose to subscribe to my newsletter, you will also receive my e-book, “Making Mail: 10 steps to writing letter that become keepsakes” free of charge, and that will start you on the path to writing beautiful letters.
+If you do choose to subscribe to the newsletter, you will also receive my e-book, “Making Mail: 10 steps to writing letter that become keepsakes” free of charge, and that will start you on the path to writing beautiful letters.